NoahCHuber/CSCISeniorProject/docs/SwiftEdgeRequirementsDoc.md

 > This section should describe the general factors that affect the product and its requirements.
 This section does not state specific requirements.
 Instead, it provides a background for those requirements, which are defined in detail in Section 3, and makes them easier to understand.

 ### 2.1 Product Perspective
 SwiftEdge Security is a new, self-contained system developed as a standalone utility for Windows 11 environments.
 It is not part of an existing software family and does not serve as a direct replacement for any commercial or enterprise-level product.
-However, it draws conceptual inspiration from tools like Chris Titus Tech’s Windows Utility, Talon by RavenDevTeam, and Azurite Optimizer, while providing a cleaner, more security-driven PowerShell-native alternative.
+However, it draws conceptual inspiration from tools like Chris Titus Tech’s Windows Utility, Talon by RavenDevTeam, and Azurite Optimizer while providing a cleaner, more security-driven PowerShell-native alternative.

-This product is designed to consolidate multiple commonly used administrative and security actions—such as disabling bloatware, optimizing performance settings, and checking for known software vulnerabilities inside a unified user interface.
+This product is designed to consolidate multiple commonly used administrative and security actions, such as disabling bloatware, optimizing performance settings, and checking for known software vulnerabilities inside a unified user interface.
 By building the software entirely in PowerShell and packaging it with PS2EXE, SwiftEdge Security eliminates the need for Python runtimes, Python wrapping with Nuitka, third-party debloaters, and manual PowerShell script execution.

 **There are no direct dependencies on other systems.
 However, it does interface with:**
 - The Windows Registry (for performance and privacy tweaks),